rigetti/forest-benchmarking/docs/superoperator_representations.md

 As motivation for this section consider the Kraus representation theorem.
 It shows that a quantum channel can be represented as a partial trace over a unitary operation on a larger Hilbert space.
 Actually the unitary is on a bipartite Hilbert space.

-When representing quantum channels one insight is used may times.
+When representing quantum channels one insight is used many times.

 Consider two Hilbert spaces $\mathbb H_A$ and $\mathbb H_B$ with dimensions $d_A$ and $d_B$ respectively.
 An abstract quantum process matrix $\mathcal Q$ lives in the combined (bipartite) space of $\mathbb H_A \otimes \mathbb H_B$ so $\mathcal Q$ is a $d_A^2\times d_B^2$ matrix.